 - 1 cup mashed potatoes (without added milk and butter)

 - 2 teaspoons salt

 - 1 cup honey

 - 1 cup chopped walnuts

 - 2 tablespoons butter, melted

 - In a small bowl, dissolve yeast in warm water.
 In a large bowl, combine mashed potatoes, sugar, butter, eggs, salt, yeast mixture and 2 cups flour; beat on medium speed until smooth.
 Stir in enough remaining flour to form a soft dough.

 - For topping, in a small saucepan, melt butter.
 Stir in brown sugar, honey and cinnamon.
-Divide mixture among three greased 9-in. round baking pans, spreading evenly.
+Divide mixture among 3 greased 9-in. round baking pans, spreading evenly.
 Sprinkle with walnuts.

 - Roll up jelly-roll style, starting with a long side; pinch seam to seal.
 Cut into 12 slices.
-Repeat with remaining dough and filling.
-Place eight slices in each pan, cut side down.
+Repeat with remaining dough, butter and sugar mixture.
+Place 8 slices in each pan, cut side down.
 Cover with kitchen towels; let rise until doubled, about 30 minutes.
 Preheat oven to 350°.

 Too much honey taste, so I used 1/2 cup of honey and 1/2 cup of molasses.
 Perfection!!
 The dough is so delicious and the topping is so gooey and yummy!!
 My family loves them!